VCP for Hire (Book One)

 It’s not an easy task to keep people and technology in sync.
 And it’s not an easy job to keep up with all the new business requirements and new projects coming down the pipe.

 The Think Service First Series are short and easy to read guides for helping new managers get started.
-These eBooks take the guess-work out of running a busy infrastructure team.
+These eBooks take the guesswork out of running a busy infrastructure team.

 Written by an experienced vSphere Cloud Manager, each book in the series will cover different topics.
 So take advantage of years of insight from someone who has worked through the difficult problems faced while growing a 30 host cluster into a robust cloud with more than 600 ESXi hosts and nearly 7,000 virtual machines.

 This is the first book in the series and it’s a dedicated guide for managers who are recruiting & hiring VCP talent for the first time.
 This system details important keys every IT manager should know about different types of virtual environments, roles, and the unique skill sets needed for each.
 (Book two is about another important topic, how to troubleshoot vSphere).

 VCP for Hire is a guide to help choose the best possible virtualization (virtualisation) talent who can get vSphere to the next level and keep it there.
 People are the difference and it takes hiring the right talent to ensure vSphere engineering and operations are handled using best practices in order to keep tier-one business applications running at tip-top performance while at the same time reducing downtime caused by best efforts and inexperience.

 • A manager’s guide for screening VCP talent and choosing the most experienced candidate.